dotkernel/dot-rbac/README.md

         ],
     ],

-    //example for a hierarchical model, less to write but it can be confusing sometimes /*'role_provider' => [
+    //example for a hierarchical model, less to write, but it can be confusing sometimes /*'role_provider' => [
         'type' => 'InMemory',
         'options' => [